wyattshanahan/BIS/Cobol/Notes/2024_09_16_Constructs.md

 - Value clause of a data item - initialisation at compile time

 - If 01 var has 05 data items below, then 01 doesn't require a pic clause

+- Fillers such as ``05 filler pic x(6)`` are spaceholders

+- xDisplayLine is used to display/output the report

+- ``perform 100-procedure until condition = true.``

+- When using an if statement, an end-if is required to end the statement